TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/FrontendsBackends/Index.rst

 and can handle large amounts of data with reasonable performance.
 Data and tags are stored in two different tables, every cache needs its own set of tables.
 In terms of performance the database backend is already pretty well optimized and should be used as default backend if in doubt.

-In TYPO3 CMS 4.5 and below the needed table structure had to be defined in :file:`ext_tables.sql` and should be copied from existing core cache tables.
-Since TYPO3 CMS 4.6 the database backend takes care of the needed table structure on its own and the :code:`cacheTable` and :code:`tagsTable` options are ignored.
+This backend is the default backend if no backend is specifically set in the configuration.

+The core takes care of creating and updating required database tables.

 For caches with a lot of read and write operations, it is important to tune the MySQL setup.
 The most important setting is :code:`innodb_buffer_pool_size`.
 A generic goal is to give MySQL